Dementia - home care

 Advance directives, power of attorney, and other legal actions may make it easier to decide on care for the person with dementia.
 Seek legal advice early, before the person is unable to make these decisions.

-For more information and resources for people with Alzheimer's disease and their caregivers, see: Alzheimer's disease support groups.
+that can provide information and resources for people with and their caregivers.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.